Garrett Mitchell Player Props: Brewers vs. Padres

 Garrett Mitchell At The Plate

-- Mitchell is hitting .279 with a double, a triple, three home runs and three walks.
+- Mitchell has a double, a triple, three home runs and three walks while hitting .261.

-- Among the qualified hitters, he ranks 73rd in batting average, while his on-base percentage ranks 109th and he is 36th in slugging.
+- Among qualified batters in MLB action, his batting average ranks 93rd, his on-base percentage ranks 133rd, and he is 45th in the league in slugging.

-- He has hit a long ball in two of 12 games played this year, and in 6.5% of his plate appearances.
+- In 13 games played this season, he has gone deep in two of them.

-- Mitchell has driven in a run in four games this year (33.3%), including two games with multiple runs batted in.
+- Mitchell has driven in a run in four games this season (30.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.